DomicidalDesigns/magicblue-f.lux/README.md

 A simple python program that uses Bleak to sync your monitor's color temperature (controlled by f.lux) to your magic blue smart bulb.
 Made possible thanks to Uri Shaked for reverse engineering the magicblue smartbulb (https://medium.com/@urish/reverse-engineering-a-bluetooth-lightbulb-56580fcb7546)
+# Before you start
+You will need a bluetooth 4.0 usb adapter, windows 10 / Linux, a magic blue smartbulb, f.lux, Python 3.x, and Bleak.
 ## Bleak [https://github.com/hbldh/bleak]
 Documentation: https://bleak.readthedocs.io.
 * Supports Windows 10, version 16299 (Fall Creators Update) or greater